rakemiel/windows2000/_posts/2021-4-1-Manage-Windows-2012-Core.md

 title : Manage Windows 2012 Core with Windows Admin
 ---

-# Manage Windows 2012 Core with Windows Admin

-1. Install Windows 2012 Core as usual
+##1.
+Install Windows 2012 Core as usual

-2. Write down your environment :
+##2.
+Write down your environment :

 	Using sconfig, change some parameter here :
 		a.
 Change computer name